Hebrews 3 – 4

 Let us therefore fear, lest, a promise being left of entering into his rest, any one of you might seem to have failed of it2 For indeed we have had glad tidings presented to us, even as they also; but the word of the report did not profit “them”, not being mixed with faith in those who heard. vv.1-2 Application to Christianity.
 The writer now begins to apply the lessons of Israel in the wilderness to professing Jews in Christianity.
 We also have a promise, like Israel did, or entering into the rest of God.
 This “rest” is viewed as something future.
 We already have “rest” in our conscience upon conversion, but there is a future rest that we await; when when God Himself will rest and we will rest with Him.
 We are not looking for rest here in this world; it has become a wilderness to us.
 But we will fail to enter that rest if we do not receive the glad tidings presented to us with faith, just as the good report that Israel received did not profit those who did not have faith.

 3 For we enter into the rest who have believed; as he said, “As I have sworn in my wrath, If they shall enter into my rest;” [Psalm 95:11] although the works had been completed from the foundation of the world.
 4 For he has said somewhere of the seventh day thus, “And God rested on the seventh day from all his works:” [Genesis 2:2] 5 and in this again, “If they shall enter into my rest.”
 [Psalm 95:11] 6 Seeing therefore it remains that some enter into it, and those who first received the glad tidings did not enter in on account of not hearkening to the word, 7 again he determines a certain day, saying, in David, ‘To-day,’ after so long a time; (according as it has been said before), “To-day, if ye will hear his voice, harden not your hearts.”
 [Psalm 95:11] 8 For if Jesus had brought them into rest, he would not have spoken afterwards about another day.
 9 There remains then a sabbatism to the people of God.
 10 For he that has entered into his rest, he also has rested from his works, as God did from his own. vv.3-5 A Future Rest for the People of God.
 The writer next makes a second application from Israel’s history.
 The point in vv.1-2 is that faith is required to enter the rest of God, but the point in vv.3-10 is that the true rest is yet future.
 Two facts are brought together to draw a simple conclusion.
 First, God rested once at the beginning of creation on the seventh day (Gen. 2:2).
 Second, He speaks of His rest as future (Psa.
 95:11).
 This shows that for Israel, God’s rest was still future at the time of David.
 The unbelief of Israel barred them from entering the rest of God, but in grace the “today” of David is still open after so long a time.
 This shows that Joshua (called Jesus, as the Greek version of the same name) was not able to bring Israel into the rest of God.
 In keeping with the theme of the epistle where were have had Christ’s superiority to prophets and angels (ch.1-2), His superiority to Moses (ch.3) and now His superiority to Joshua.
 The great point is that “There remains then a sabbatism to the people of God”.
-The sabbath or rest that is referred to must refer to the Millennium, when Israel will enter into rest, the heavenly saints will enter into rest, and Christ will be vindicated.
-However, the “rest” that begins in the Millennium will fade into the eternal state, where there is neither Jew nor Gentile, but then all things will be according to God, and He will rest from all His works.
+The “sabbath” or “rest” refers to the Millennium, when Israel will enter into rest, the heavenly saints will enter into rest, and Christ will be vindicated.
+However, the “rest” that begins in the Millennium will give way to the eternal state, where there is neither Jew nor Gentile, but then all things will be according to God, and He will rest from all His works.
 Read more… It is important to see that it is “his rest”.
 That is what makes it a perfect rest, because it is a state of things in which God will find His satisfaction.
 There will be no work to do – even good work – and no conflict to spoil the perfection of that rest.
 A state in which the very nature of God is satisfied is ultimate joy and blessing!
 This is the rest that we look forward to.
 The world today is not our rest.
 Our rest is yet to come!

 11 Let us therefore use diligence to enter into that rest, that no one may fall after the same example of not hearkening to the word. v.11 Exhortation.
 The writer applies the “same example” of Israel in the wilderness to the Hebrews he was writing to, to give a powerful exhortation.
 The same refusal to listen to the word that caused thousands of the Hebrews’ ancestors to fall in the wilderness could cause some to fall away (apostatize) from the profession of Christian faith.
 The exhortation is to “use diligence to enter into that rest”.
 How?
 By believing the Word of God.